Landmark 600th race beckons for woman, 77, who has run most London Marathons

 “I don’t do that very many long runs because I do so many marathons.”

-Asked if she ever struggles to complete 26.2 miles, Mrs Little – who will run her 599th marathon at Hever Castle, in Kent, on Sunday July 3 – said: “I have always managed to get through.
+Asked if she ever struggles to complete 26.2 miles, Mrs Little, who is retired after working for Greenwich Council for 36 years, said: “I have always managed to get through.
 People just expect me to do it really.”

+But the runner postponed her 599th marathon, which had been due to take place at Hever Castle, in Kent, on Sunday July 3, to avoid aggravating a problem with her foot.
+She hopes to find another marathon to run before September 11.

 Her advice for those training for their first TCS London Marathon on October 2 is “just not to add too many miles too quickly.
 If you do 10 one week, then next do 11.
 And have a rest in between long runs”.